Student Diversity Advisory Council

 - Members from various student organizations across campus

 - Curating programming that aligns with campus initiatives and goals

-- Serving as an advisory Council to the CDO on matters related to practice and policy of the university including issues that impact BIPOC and LGBT-BIPOC.
+- Serving as an advisory Council to the VP on matters related to practice and policy of the university including issues that impact BIPOC and LGBT-BIPOC.

-- Assisting the CDO in the process and preserve a seat at the table in the selection of the next director of the MGCC
+- Assisting the VP in the process and preserve a seat at the table in the selection of the next director of the MGCC

 - Meeting with President’s Cabinet to discuss student issues

 Student Diversity Advisory Council Members

 Program/Major: Third-year student, Marriage, Couples, and Family Therapy/Counseling, MA